jcurry/Zenoss_4.2.5_core-autodeploy/README.rst

   * yum remove epel*
   * yum clean all

+There is a small yum_removes.sh script to help do this.

 The new install script will install and enable the epel-release repository.

 Output is tee'ed to /tmp/zenoss425_install.out .